mahavedalla/mahavedalla/docs/questions/tapas/whether-it-is-necessary-to-eat-one-meal-per-day.md

-# Whether it is necessary to eat one meal per day?
+Question: Whether it is necessary to eat one meal per day?
 Answer in Brief: -
  Category: Tapas
 Sutta References: MN 65